tbrowder/Mi6-Helper/README.md

     If such a file exists, it will be left unchanged.

-The default changes to the `dist.ini` file those the author likes, but a future update will allow the user to customize those actions in his or her own `$HOME/.mi6helper-ini` file.
+The default changes to the `dist.ini` file arsnthose the author likes, but a future update will allow the user to customize those actions in his or her own `$HOME/.mi6helper-ini` file.

 The contents of the two files are shown below.